Little Children are Sacred

-Little Children are Sacred, or Ampe Akelyernemane Meke Mekarle (derived from Arandic languages), is the report of a Board of Inquiry into the Protection of Aboriginal Children from Sexual Abuse, chaired by Rex Wild and Patricia Anderson.
+Little Children are Sacred (Ampe Akelyernemane Meke Mekarle) is the report of a Board of Inquiry into the Protection of Aboriginal Children from Sexual Abuse, chaired by Rex Wild and Patricia Anderson.
 Commissioned by the government of the Northern Territory, Australia, the report was publicly released on 15 June 2007.

 Background and description

 The inquiry into the Protection of Aboriginal Children from Sexual Abuse, chaired by former Director of Public Prosecutions for the Northern Territory Rex Wild and human rights advocate Pat Anderson was established in August 2006 and investigated ways to protect Aboriginal children from sexual abuse.
 The report was publicly released on 15 June 2007, the latest commissioned by the Australian government to investigate this topic.
 The first report that raised public attention was written by Janet Stanley in 2003.

 The report, entitled Ampe Akelyernemane Meke Mekarle: "Little Children are Sacred", known commonly as the Little Children are Sacred report, concluded that neglect of children in Aboriginal communities had reached crisis levels, demanding that it "be designated as an issue of urgent national significance by both the Australian and Northern Territory governments".